- June 24, 2020

 Having worked in the alcoholic beverage industry with 2 leading multinational companies for 9 years, Louisa Gathecha became increasingly conscious of the glass waste generated.
 Her passion for the environment led her on a mission to find a solution and Bottle logistics E.A Ltd was born.
 She is the co-founder and business development lead in charge of strategy and customer relations.

-Bottle-logistics East Africa Limited efficiently recovers industrial and post-consumer glass waste and leverages on technology to process it into highly refined glass cullet, a raw material used by glass manufacturing companies to produce new glass bottles.
+Bottle-logistics East Africa Limited is a female-led startup that efficiently recovers industrial and post-consumer glass waste and leverages on technology to process it into highly refined glass cullet, a raw material used by glass manufacturing companies to produce new glass bottles.
 The company also works closely with local food and beverage companies to build a strong returnable system for their reusable glass bottles.